fglsn/roger-skyline-1/README.md

 # roger-skyline-1

-This subject follows Init where we have learn some of basics commands and first reflexes in system and network administration.
-This project is a concrete exemple of the use of those commands and will let you start your own first web server.
+This subject follows Init-project where we have learned some of basics commands and first reflexes in system and network administration.
+This project is a concrete example of the use of those commands and will let you start your own first web server.

 This file describes my steps of this project completion.